kezhaozhang/kezhaozhang.GitHub.io/_posts/2022-06-23-OLS-derivation.md

-This is a simple calculation of linear regression coefficients and their variation using covariance and variance with minimal need for matrix algebra.
+This is a simple calculation of linear regression coefficients and their variances using covariance and variance with minimal need for matrix algebra.